CNX Sustainable Business Model

 Investing in our People and our Assets

 We view investments in our team as high rate-of-return, value creation opportunities.
 A key priority of free cash flow allocation under our Sustainable Business Model is to invest in our employees.
 We embrace meritocracy.
 This means we pay for performance and Excellence in our daily work.
 We pay well as we perform well.
-In 2023, median employee compensation, when considering all realized benefits and incentives, was approximately $176,000 (excluding the CEO).
 We will continue to invest in our talented workforce to improve on our region-leading compensation profile.

 We make significant annual capital investments in our operational assets based on a detailed review of risk adjusted rates of return.
 Our ‘follow the math’ philosophy means we invest in the highest return projects first, including our stacked pay Marcellus and Utica opportunities, as well as our integrated upstream and midstream infrastructure.
-In 2023, we invested $679 million of capital spending in our assets.

-This capital program resulted in the conversion of 819 Bcfe, representing a 1.46x proved developed replacement ratio, and bringing the total proved developed reserves at year-end 2023 to 6.03 Tcfe after adjusting for asset sales, price, production, and revisions.
-Finding and development costs for this activity were $0.63 per Mcfe.
-Efficiently developing and replacing our producing reserves year after year, even in low commodity price environments, is core to the creation of long-term, per-share value.
+In 2024, we invested $540 million of capital spending in our assets.
+This capital program resulted in the development of 754 Bcfe, representing a 1.37x proved developed replacement ratio, and bringing the total proved developed reserves at year-end 2024 to 6.1 Tcfe after adjusting for asset sales, price, production, and revisions.
+Finding and development costs for this activity, when including midstream and water infrastructure investments, were $0.49 per Mcfe.
+The ability to efficiently develop and replace our producing reserves year after year, even in low commodity price environments, is core to the creation of long-term, per-share value.

 Investing In Our Communities